dgraph-io/dgraph/wiki/content/clients/index.md

 ### gRPC

-The official JavaScript gRPC client [can be found here](https://github.com/dgraph-io/dgraph-js) and it fully supports Dgraph v1.0.x.
+The official JavaScript gRPC client [can be found here](https://github.com/dgraph-io/dgraph-js).
 Follow the instructions in the [README](https://github.com/dgraph-io/dgraph-js#readme) to get it up and running.

+More details on the supported versions can be found at [this link](https://github.com/dgraph-io/dgraph-js#supported-versions).

 We also have a [simple example](https://github.com/dgraph-io/dgraph-js/tree/master/examples/simple) project, which contains an end-to-end working example of how to use the JavaScript gRPC client,